 When most of us think about how much we can contribute to our 401k, we only think about how much we can contribute as an employee.
-That limit is $18,000 for 2017.
+That limit is $18,500 for 2018, up from $18,000 in 2017.
 I really hope everyone maxes out this year and every year for the rest of their working careers.

 Yes, some of us get paltry company 401k matches up to a certain percent of income or up to a particular absolute dollar limit.
 But for the most part, we’re left fighting for our own retirement well-being since the pension system is going the way of the dinosaur.

 The reality is an employer can contribute a heck of a lot more than 3% of your salary, or whatever their company match may be.
 They just need to have the profits and the desire to do so!

 After about the fifth year at the firm I retired from, I started receiving “profit sharing” on top of my $5,000 401k company match.
 I always maxed out my 401k while I was there from 2001 – 2012.
 During good times, such profit sharing bumped up my overall company 401k match to $25,000 during some years.
 Ah, those were the good old days.